Wisdom from the Worst

 On a crispy winter morning, my husband and I made our way to the Strand Book Store near Union Square.
-New York City was full of tourists, and about a quarter of them seemed crammed into this bookstore.
-We had just moved into a sublet in the East Village after a falling out with someone we thought was a close friend—someone whose love came with fine print.
-Their support depended on whether we were useful or agreeable enough.
-In hindsight, their friendship mirrored the way I’d long treated myself: conditionally.
+The city was full of tourists, and about a quarter of them seemed crammed into this bookstore.
+We had just moved into a sublet in the East Village after a falling out with someone we thought was a close friend.
+A NYC rite of passage, no?
+I’m glad I purged myself of said instrumentalist, manipulative friendship sooner rather than later.
+In hindsight, crossing paths was important because they mirrored the way I’d long treated myself: conditionally.

 I was looking for a book—I don’t remember which—but I didn’t find it.
 I ended up on the bottom floor, which, in classic NYC fashion, was 30 degrees Celsius despite it being 2 degrees outside.
 One of the city’s many charms.

 But it wasn’t the color.
 It was the title: The Myth of Self-Esteem by Albert Ellis.
 That was enough to make me buy it.
-Self-esteem has always been elusive for me—and I can't resist a man telling me why I don’t have any.
+Self-esteem has always been an elusive and ever-changing concept for me.
+What woman would resist the opportunity of a man telling her why she has none!

-I took that puppy home and read it in a day.
-It marked a before-and-after in my life.
+Jokes aside, I took it home and read it in a day.
+Funnily enough, it marked a before-and-after in the way I think about self-esteem.

 A Man of Big Ideas—and Even Bigger Red Flags

 Albert Ellis was a man of groundbreaking ideas—and even bigger red flags.
 In his autobiography All Out!, he openly admits to publicly pleasuring himself by rubbing against women in crowded subways and buses when he was a teenager.
 Of course he went on to become a psychologist.
-Honestly, it’s the most on-brand psychologist origin story I’ve ever heard.
+It’s the most on-brand psychologist origin story I’ve ever heard!

 You can imagine my disappointment when I found out.
 Still, I found the teaching of his book profound.
-It showed me that I could extract wisdom while disapproving of his behavior.
+Ironically, the book itself showed me that I could extract its wisdom while disapproving of Albert’s behavior.
 And I did.

 Ellis was the father of Rational Emotive Behavior Therapy (REBT), the philosophical backbone of the more popular Cognitive Behavioral Therapy (CBT).